English II Honors Syllabus

 It is impossible to measure your proficiency and success on academic skills and standards if the work you turn in is not your own.

-Your learning, and my ability to teach, is dependent on this human relationship of ours.
+Your learning, and my ability to teach, are dependent on this human relationship of ours.

 1. DPS Gmail